We Study Molecular Recognition

 functions, often with tremendous, unexpected effects.

-This interview (in Italian) was taken in our lab in March 2014 to illustrate our approach to the University of Pavia WebTV.
+This interview (in Italian) was recorded in our lab in March 2014 to illustrate our approach to the University of Pavia WebTV.